kudelskisecurity/sgx-reencrypt/README.md

 Only when every policy is passed the reencryption is computed.

 ## Security

+ * An eavesdropper on the channel shouldn't be able to extract clear information about the requests nor the responses (only relative data, as request size).

+ * An attacker that interacts with the enclave shouldn't be able to extract the keys.

+ * Non-authorized users shouldn't be able to use registered keys.

+ * Ciphertexts should be indistinguishable.

+## Security notes

 (1) As Key ID is deterministic, a party knowing a symmetric key and expiration date could overwrite the registered key and replace the